I'm not infected, I just want to kill you!

 - After Wesley conspired to kidnap the baby Connor (and got his throat cut for his trouble) Angel visited him in hospital.
 Angel was at pains to stress that he was still Angel (and not the soul-less Angelus) before proceeding to try to smother him with a pillow.

 - Xander from Buffy the Vampire Slayer.
-His best friend Willow thought the Second Xander wandering around was an Evil Twin.
+Xander freaked out upon seeing a second Xander wandering around, thinking he was an Evil Twin.
 It turns out it was just Xander had been split into Awesome and More Awesome and it was all him.
+His better qualities and worse qualities had been split from one another.

 - This Retcon does illustrate how it can often be hard to tell when somebody's really Not Brainwashed: somebody who really has been brainwashed is rather unlikely to say so, after all.
 If they did it would mean they were brainwashed really poorly.